-Emigration: What do I need to do if I want to leave Switzerland?
+Emigration: what steps should I take to leave Switzerland?

 You can find the specific requirements for emigrating to the UK hereExternal link.
 You can also find further helpful information on emigrating to the UK on this FDFA pageExternal link.

 Edited by Balz Rigendinger.
-Translated from German by Katherine Price.
+Translated from German by Katherine Price/amva

 In compliance with the JTI standards